Victorian House Renovation – 14 Steps You Must Follow

 Queen Anne

 The most common of Victorian designs.
-These homes feature heavy ornamentation, porches with gables, and circular towers.
+These homes feature heavy ornamentation, porches with gables, circular towers, and bay windows.
 Large windows are also typical and will contain both functional and decorative elements.

 BPM0032-Victorian-Penthouse-London-Chiswick-Mansion-Block-Facade-Red-Brick-Gardens_Y.jpeg